Graduate Programs in Art History

 While in residence in Florence, art history graduate students encounter Renaissance art and architecture first-hand via their coursework, field study opportunities and interactions with art conservators and local museum directors and staff.
 They also pursue individual research projects on site and in some of the finest libraries in the world for the study of Italian Renaissance art history, including those at the Kunsthistorisches Institut, the Uffizi Gallery, Harvard University’s Villa I Tatti, and the Biblioteca Nazionale.
 Graduates of this unique program have gone on to earn doctoral degrees at prestigious American and European universities, as well as to successful careers in academia, museums, library sciences, art conservation, the tourism industry, and marketing and architecture, among other professions.

+The deadline to apply is January 15.
 For more information, please visit M.A.
 Art History, Florence Program in Italian Renaissance Art or contact Professor Sally Cornelison (firstname.lastname@example.org), Director of the Florence Graduate Program in Italian Renaissance Art.

 Art History & Museum Studies

 Graduate students in the main campus art history M.A. program can also pursue an M.A. in the Museum Studies Program (College of Visual and Performing Arts).
 Combining these programs of study provides students with a foundation in visual culture, art history methodologies, and the theory and practice of museum studies.
 It also gives students more flexibility on the job market by preparing them students for a wide range of professions in museums, galleries, and related professions.